😤 IXL Frustration

 Is IXL bad for kids?

-Why does IXL make kids so stressed?
+Why does IXL frustrate so many kids?

-See what learning looks like when kids actually want to do it
+See learning kids actually want to do.